Collaborative Divorce Attorneys in Texas

 We offer a free initial consultation to all clients.
 To schedule an appointment, send us an e-mail.

-Understanding the Collaborative Law Process
+Understanding the Collaborative Divorce Process in Texas

 In the collaborative law process, unlike with traditional divorce, both parties agree to try to resolve all differences without the intervention or involvement of the judge or the court.
 Each party retains counsel and the parties and counsel all work together with the common goal of finding mutually beneficial solutions to all matters involved, from child custody and parenting plans to support issues or property concerns.